Local criteria for global connectivity comparisons: beyond stochastic domination: Applications

 \begin{corollary}(Degree constraints help percolation) For all $p \in [0,1]$,

 \end{corollary} \begin{proof} This is a direct application of the second inequality in \eqref{eq:comparison measures} with $\mathbf P=\mathbf P_p$. \end{proof}

+\begin{remark} In the integer case, i.e.\ when $2dp\in\N_0$, the inequality in Corollary~\ref{prop:comparison-k-dng-bernoulli} can also be proved directly by using negative association of the set of edges $N(o)$. \end{remark}

 Note that in the above statement, the model $\mathbf{P}_p$ refers to a directed version of independent Bernoulli bond percolation.
 However, as we establish next, the probabilities of one-arm events for directed and undirected Bernoulli bond percolation coincide.
 To highlight the distinction between directed and undirected connectivity, in the following, we write $\{ o \leftrightsquigarrow \partial B_n \}$ (resp.\ $\{ o \leftrightsquigarrow \infty \}$) for the event that there is a vertex in $\partial B_n$ (resp.\ for all $k \geq 1$ there exists a vertex in $\partial B_k$) that can be reached via an {\em undirected} path from $o$ consisting of open edges.
 Let $\mathbb P'_p$ denote the law of independent Bernoulli bond percolation restricted to the undirected nearest-neighbor edges of $\Z^d$ with parameter $p\in [0,1]$.
+The following identity is proved in the proof of~\cite[Lemma~2.5]{CHJK24}.

 \begin{lemma}(Directed and undirected i.i.d.\ percolation) For all $p \in (0,1)$ and $n \geq 0$, we have